awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.rst

 Retrieve a Delivery Stream
 ==========================

-To get the details about an existing |AKF| Delivery Stream, use the :AKF-api:`DescribeDeliveryStream <API_DescribeDeliveryStream>` operation.
+To get the details about an existing |AKF| delivery stream, use the :AKF-api:`DescribeDeliveryStream <API_DescribeDeliveryStream>` operation.

 **Imports**